BPSTechServices/pybeecn/README.md

 pybeecn -h
 ```
 ### Jupyter Notebook
 Insert instructions on how to use the Jupyter Notebook file here.

+## Processes
+This project will follow the standard git development processes described by the resources above in the [Overview](#overview) section.
+A brief description of the development processes are described in the following subsections.

+### Branching
+To make a new feature or improvement of the pybeecn module